rome/tools/website/src/blog/posts/2020-08-08_introducing_rome.md

 layout: layouts/blog.liquid
 ---

-We're excited to announce the first release and general availability of **Rome**: a JavaScript, TypeScript, HTML, Markdown, and CSS linter, compiler, bundler, and [more](/#development-status).
+We're excited to announce the first release and general availability of the **Rome** linter for JavaScript and TypeScript.

+This is only the beginning.
+Rome is not only linter but also a compiler, bundler, test runner, and [more](#development-status), for JavaScript, TypeScript, HTML, Markdown, and CSS.
 We aim to unify the entire frontend development toolchain.

 Rome is a [monolithic](https://en.wikipedia.org/wiki/Monolithic_application) tool containing functionality that has traditionally been separate tools in the frontend ecosystem.
 We call this a toolchain.
 It is **not** a collection of existing tools, but completely custom, built [largely](/credits) from scratch, contained entirely in a single package and codebase.